More China coronavirus cases, deaths; U.S. urges citizens off ship

 But many travel restrictions are still in place and many factories have yet to reopen.

+Liu Xiaoming, vice minister of transport, said travel volumes were only about one-fifth to one-sixth normal levels.

-The official Beijing Daily said people failing to quarantine themselves on return from the holidays would be punished.
+The official Beijing Daily newspaper said people failing to obey government orders to quarantine themselves on return from the holidays would be punished.

 “All those who have returned to Beijing should stay at home or submit to group observation for 14 days,” Beijing’s virus prevention working group said in a notice the newspaper cited.